mlava/better-tasks/README.md

 This extension is in active development and should be considered an early beta release.
 Please let me know of any bugs or unexpected behaviours in Slack  - https://app.slack.com/client/TNEAEL9QW/

 **Note 2:**
-For now, I've switched off the Hidden Mode feature to stabilise core functions.
-Please ignore that section of the README below.

-**Note 3:**
 The settings pane for the extension allows you to use whatever name for the repeat and due date atttributes you choose.
 The extension defaults to using 'RT_attrRepeat' and 'RT_attrDue' for the recurrence pattern and due date respectively.
 If you happen to already use these attributes for other purposes, the extension will recognise and attempt to use them if you don't set alternatives in the settings.
 Using 'frequency' and 'when' for example, would prevent the extension from acting on anything for which you already use 'RT_attrRepeat' and 'RT_attrDue'.

 ---

 ## 📘 Quick Overview

-You can record a recurring task in **two styles** — both behave identically.
+You can record a recurring task in **two styles** — both behave identically and the extension will keep the canonical copies in child blocks for reliability.
-Choose your preferred mode under **Settings → Recurring Tasks → “Show repeat/due as”**.

 ### 🔹 Inline Attribute Style